LAUSD Names Philanthropist, Former Investment Banker Austin Beutner Superintendent

 Beutner and Ekchian were the final two candidates standing in a competition that was initially narrowed to four people.

-In 2010, Beutner was selected as first deputy mayor of Los Angeles under Antonio Villaraigosa, overseeing business and job development.
+In 2010 he served as deputy mayor to then Mayor Antonio Villaraigossa and in 2014 took over as publisher and CEO of the Los Angeles Times but was fired a year later.

-The new superintendent made a run for mayor in 2012 when Villaraigosa termed out, but his campaign never caught on and he dropped out early.
+The new superintendent also made a run for mayor in 2012 when Villaraigosa termed out, but his campaign never caught on and he dropped out early.

-In 2014, Beutner co-chaired the 2020 Commission, which made recommendations for the future of Los Angeles.

-He then became publisher and chief executive of the Los Angeles Times but was fired after a year over disagreements about the newspaper’s direction.

 Beutner also served on the L.A.
 Unified Advisory Task Force created under King to help meet goals in the district’s strategic plan and “to foster a culture of change in which we identify opportunities and embrace solutions to close the achievement gap.”